FIWARE/tutorials.Historic-Context-Flume/README.md

 can be sampled and aggregated to remove the influence of outlying data measurements.
 However within each Smart Solution, the significance of each entity type will differ and entities and attributes may need to be sampled at different rates.

-Since the business requirements for using context data differ from application to appliation, there is no one standard use case  for historical data persistence - each situation is unique - it is not the case that one size fits all.
+Since the business requirements for using context data differ from application to application, there is no one standard use case  for historical data persistence - each situation is unique - it is not the case that one size fits all.
 Therefore rather than overloading the context broker with the job of historical context data persistence, this role has been separated out into a separate, highly configurable component - **Cygnus**.

-As you would expect, **Cygnus**, as part of an Open Source platform, is technology agnostic regarding the database to be used for data persistance.
+As you would expect, **Cygnus**, as part of an Open Source platform, is technology agnostic regarding the database to be used for data persistence.
 The database you choose to use will depend upon your own business needs.

 However there is a cost to offering this flexibility - each part of the system must be separately configured and notifications must be set up to only pass the minimal data required as necessary.

 #### Device Monitor

 For the purpose of this tutorial, a series of dummy IoT devices have been created, which will be attached to the context broker.
-Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](https://github.com/Fiware/tutorials.IoT-Sensors)
+Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](https://github.com/Fiware/tutorials.IoT-Sensors).
 The state of each device can be seen on the UltraLight device monitor web-page found at: `http://localhost:3000/device/monitor`

 ![FIWARE Monitor](https://fiware.github.io/tutorials.Historic-Context/img/device-monitor.png)